 It is going to mainly be used for outpatient services that are considered to be medically necessary.

 It is going to include coverage for things like doctor office visits, preventative care, lab tests, chemotherapy, ambulance rides, diagnostic imaging surgeries or even kidney dialysis.

 Medicare Part B is just as important as Part A and together they make up coverage for both at the hospital and outside of the hospital.

 There is definitely a chance that your Part B Medicare premiums may go up every year and there is no way to figure out by how much.

-For 2020 the standard monthly premiums for Part B will be $135.50 and if you have Social Security benefits it will be deducted from your benefits automatically.
+For 2022 the standard monthly premiums for Part B will be $170.10 and if you have Social Security benefits it will be deducted from your benefits automatically.
 Keep in mind that if you are a higher income earner, then you will pay more for your Part B premiums.
 You can check to see if you fall into the higher income earner category here.

 Part B Coverage